Online MBA in Ohio

 The Farmer School of Business at Miami University offers a professional MBA program aimed at working professionals.
 The MBA consists of 36 credit hours spread over two years.
 The program consists of 12 courses, with an average of two courses every semester.
 The average work experience of students is around 10 years.
-There are 27 core courses and the remaining nine courses are electives.
+There are 27 core courses, and the remaining nine courses are electives.
 You can choose to concentrate on marketing or finance or complete a general concentration.
 Some of the core courses are Accounting for Managers, Managerial Finance, Supply Chain & Operations Management, Strategic Human Resource Management, Strategic Management, Marketing Management, and more.
 Classes will be held twice a week from 6:00 p.m. to 9:30 p.m.
 The courses are condensed, which means you get two months off around the holidays.
 You will also get time off between consecutive semesters.
 Course materials and books are bundled into the tuition price.

 5. John Carroll University – John M. & Mary Jo Boler School of Business

 John Carroll University’s John M. & Mary Jo Boler School of Business offers a two-year professional MBA program.
-The University was founded by the Jesuits.
-The MBA program consists of 33 credit hours (51 if you are taking the foundation courses) and you can complete it in two or three years.
+The Jesuits founded the University.
+The MBA program consists of 33 credit hours (51 if you are taking the foundation courses), and you can complete it in two or three years.
 The coursework is split into three schedules each year- fall, spring, and summer.
 You will attend courses on Analytical Modeling, Organization and Team Leadership, Ethical Decision Making, Innovation/Planning/Forecasting, Implementation and Key Performance Assessment, and many more.
 All students also have to complete three in-depth courses, including one international business course.
 John Carroll University is part of JEBNET, which links 25 Jesuit universities and colleges with AACSB accreditation.
 You can choose to transfer your course credits to any of these other colleges and complete your MBA degree on their campus if you are relocating to that part of the country.